Install

 All your mutant source code files will have extension mut, this extension is used by the compiler to read the source code and generate the compiled bytecode file with mu extension.

-2. Write some mutant code in in that file using the IDE of your choice
+code.mutin any directory of your choice - Write some mutant code in in that file using the IDE of your choice

-4. Run mutant code.mu to run your compiled code
+mutant code.muto run your compiled code

 Releasing your builds